Search

 Those are the participants of the SuccinctGatewaySP1Multisig.

-List of prover (relayer) addresses that are allowed to call commitHeaderRange() to commit block ranges to the Vector contract.
+Can change the configuration of Vector - can call commitHeaderRange() to commit block ranges to the Vector contract.

 Contracts